Olivia-E-F/stl-hoop-scaling-tool/README.md

 # STL Hoop Scaling Tool

-A small Python utility for selectively scaling only the hoop section of a wall-mounted ball holder STL file, without altering the mounting base or connection points.
+This script scales down only the hoop part of the wall mount STL.
+The mounting base and connection points stay the same.

 ## Overview